-Data protection laws are being strengthened in May 2018 with the introduction of the General Data Protection Regulations (GDPR) which replaces and builds on the principles contained in the 1998 Data Protection Act.
-GDPR will require all organisations to have tighter control of the way they manage their personal data.
+Data protection laws were strengthened in May 2018 with the introduction of the General Data Protection Regulations (GDPR) which replaced and built on the principles contained in the 1998 Data Protection Act.
+GDPR requires all organisations to have tighter control of the way they manage their personal data.
 Fines for breaches will be up to 20 million Euro, and fines for failing to keep records will be up to 10 million Euro.

-In order to ensure that the Council is in a position to comply with GDPR various work streams have been completed including: reviewing and auditing current practice; checking consents and privacy notices; reviewing contractual terms with suppliers; meeting with all officers who process personal data; creating a policy for GDPR; updating subject access requests procedures; training staff.
+In order to ensure that the Council complies with GDPR various work streams were completed including: reviewing and auditing current practice; checking consents and privacy notices; reviewing contractual terms with suppliers; meeting with all officers who process personal data; creating a policy for GDPR; updating subject access requests procedures; training staff.